yyliu01/RPL/docs/installation.md

 1) for the time being, you can download from the official website in [here](https://fishyscapes.com/dataset).
 2) specify the coco dataset path in **code/config/config.py** file, which is **C.fishy_root_path**.

-*You can alternatively download both preprocessed fishyscapes & cityscapes datasets* [here](http://robotics.ethz.ch/~asl-datasets/Dissimilarity/data_processed.tar) (token from synboost GitHub).
+*You can alternatively download both preprocessed fishyscapes & cityscapes datasets* from [here](https://drive.google.com/drive/u/0/folders/1_5rZgWEDT9VbWch5dTkXWAOddUGqMmgE).

 ### coco (for outlier exposures)